 Both options return control to the main menu after a selection is made.
 If Gain is selected then only the GAIN menu item can be used to set the gain of a channel.
-If Normalize is selected then the GAIN menu item is disabled and SENS, FSOT and FSIN will be used to set the gain using this equation: Gain = (FSOT 1000) / (FSIN SENS).
+If Normalize is selected then the GAIN menu item is disabled and SENS, FSOT and FSIN will be used to set the gain using this equation: Gain in ICP® mode = (FSOT 1000) / (FSIN SENS).
+Gain in charge mode = (FSOT 1000) / (Charge Sensor SENS FSIN Charge Convertor SENS).